Geodels/gospl/usydHPC.md

 usyd@hpc$ ./install_HPC.sh
 ```

-If it fails again then follow the steps below:
+If it fails again then follow the steps below.

 ### Harder way

-In Artemis, the `petsc` and `petsc4py` (version 3.11.0) have been installed with `Python3.6.5` and we will need to install `goSPL` with this version.
+In Artemis HPC, the `petsc` and `petsc4py` (version 3.11.0) have been installed with `Python3.6.5` and we will need to install `goSPL` with this version.
 You can check that you have the right `Python` version:

 ```bash
 usyd@hpc$ which python